Setting up Argo CD with Helm

 What is Argo CD?

 Argo CD is a GitOps tool to automatically synchronize the cluster to the desired state defined in a Git repository.
 Each workload is defined declarative through a resource manifest in a YAML file.
-Argo CD checks if the state defined in the Git repository matches what is running on the cluster and synchronizes it if changes were detected.
+Argo CD checks if the state defined in the Git repository matches what is running on the cluster, and synchronizes it if changes were detected.

 Requirements

-To follow this tutorial you’ll need:
+To follow this tutorial, you'll need the following:

-Creating a Helm chart
+Creating a custom Helm chart

-mkdir -p charts/argo-cd
+$ mkdir -p charts/argo-cd

 charts/argo-cd/Chart.yaml